jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 >
 ```

-The `.authorize` and `.register` command accepts an argument which specifies client name.
+The `.authorize` and `.register` command accepts an optional argument which can specify client name.
 So you can switch multiple OAuth2 clients for sandbox, prerelease, or private login server hosted under My Domain.

 ### 2. Use "Tab" Key to Complete Everything

-As the JSforce REPL is an extension of Node.js REPL, it comletes methods and properties defined in JSforce APIs.
+As the JSforce REPL is an extension of Node.js REPL, it can complete method names or properties defined in JSforce APIs.
 For example, when you want to try `describeGlobal()` API in the REPL, type `desc` and press "Tab" key.
-It automatically completes the word to `describe` and show candidates in screen.
+It automatically completes the word to `describe` and show possible candidates in your screen.

 ```
 > desc[TAB]